-There are 13 IB World Schools in South Korea, which all teach in English.
-Of these, 11 are authorised to deliver the International Baccalaureate Diploma.
+There are 26 IB World Schools in South Korea, most of which teach in English.
+Of these, 17 are authorised to deliver the International Baccalaureate Diploma.
 For a full list see the IB website.

 The country’s well-established international school sector is being enlarged under a government drive to develop an English-speaking regional education hub on the island of Jeju, part of a wider effort to attract more international students.

 Since 2011, four schools have opened at Jeju Global Education City, including branch campuses of the UK’s North London Collegiate School, which routinely tops British school league tables, and prestigious Canadian girls’ boarding school Branksome Hall.

 International schools are mainly centred on the capital Seoul and neighbouring Incheon, where a second education hub is taking shape.
 The sector is officially divided into “foreign schools”, where at least 70 per cent of students must be foreign nationals, and open-access “international schools”.